envi/olesia-khomchyn.github.io/docs/Options_and_Limitations.md

 - [$orderby](#orderby)
 - [$format](#format)

 This section will help you go through query options supported by Envi OData API and common scenarios for using them.
-Envi OData API is based on OData protocol v4.0 but has its own custom implementation, so currently not all query options are supported.
-Envi API allows using query options for all resources that return lists of entities, except those which actions or functions are applied to OData.
+Envi OData API is based on OData protocol v4.0 but has its custom implementation, so currently not all query options are supported.
+Envi API allows using query options for all resources that return lists of entities, except those for which actions or functions are applied to OData.

-Also, Envi OData API defines a set of logical operators that evaluate to true or false.
+Also, Envi OData API defines a set of logical operators that evaluate True or False.
 Logical operators are typically used in the $filter query option to filter the set of resources.
-For more details go to the $filter article.
+For more details go to the [$filter](#filter) article.
 The concept of logical operators is simple.
 They allow the program to make a decision based on multiple conditions.
-Each operand is considered a condition that can be evaluated to a true or false.
+Each operand is considered a condition that can be evaluated True or False.
 These operands can combine multiple Boolean expressions or values and provide a single Boolean output.

 ## <span style="color: #F05D30">$search</span>

 The ``` $search ```  system query option allows searching through all available entity fields in a collection of resources that are addressed by the request URL.
 The expression specified by ``` $search ```  consists of the search value only which is treated as the ``` like ```  expression.

-- The expression of the item evaluates to true for at least one of the fields included in the response.
+- The expression of the item evaluates True for at least one of the fields included in the response.
-- The expression of resources evaluates to false or to null for all searchable fields omitted in the response.
+- The expression of resources evaluates False or Null for all searchable fields omitted in the response.

 ``` title="Request Example"